Imam al-Hadrami: Post-mortem recovery of the character of al-Hadrami

 Launched by the “rediscovery” of his grave in the second half of the 17th century at Azougui by an individual of the Smasside tribe, the memory of al-Hadrami began to reappear and miracles have been attributed to him.
 Local oral tradition holds, that he played a decisive role in the Almoravid siege of Azougui.
-So the primitive inhabitants of Azougui, the Bafour, hunted antelopes with packs of dogs, which were also used against their enemies.
-For this reason the town was known as Madinat al-Kilab, the City of Dogs.
+So, the primitive inhabitants of Azougui, the Bafour, hunted antelopes with packs of dogs, which were also used against their enemies.
+For this reason, the town was known as Madinat al-Kilab, the City of Dogs.
 According to oral tradition, al-Hadrami neutralized the dogs, allowing the Almoravids to conquer the region, although he died during the battle.
 Local tradition reports a second, "rediscovery" of al-Hadrami's tomb in the 18th century.

-Beyond the eschatological significance of the “rediscovery”, scholars believe a strategy of legitimation in a territorial conquest, which pitted against each other the Smasid who had arrived from Chinguetti, and the local Idaysilli tribes.
+Beyond the eschatological significance of the “rediscovery”, scholars believe a strategy of legitimation in a territorial conquest, which pitted against each other the Smasside who had arrived from Chinguetti, and the local Idaysilli tribes.

 In the cemetery, located about 300 m from the ruins of the Almoravid enclosure of Azougui, the cenotaph of al-Hadrami is still venerated.
 It is a small cubic volume of dry masonry without any decoration.